-The Audit Committee is responsible for the appointment, compensation, retention, oversight of the work, and evaluation of the independent registered public accountants retained to audit our financial statements.
-The Audit Committee has appointed PricewaterhouseCoopers LLP ("PwC") to serve as our independent registered public accounting firm for 2020.
-In making this decision, the Audit Committee considered a variety of factors, including PwC's knowledge of the Company's business and technical expertise, the quality and candor of PwC's communications with the Audit Committee, PwC's independence, the quality and timeliness of the services provided by PwC (including feedback from management), and the appropriateness of PwC's fees.
+The Audit Committee is responsible for the appointment, compensation, retention, oversight of the work, and evaluation of the independence of the PCAOB registered public accounting firms retained to conduct an integrated audit of our financial statements and internal control over financial reporting.
+The Audit Committee has approved the selection of PwC as our independent registered public accounting firm to audit the annual accounts of ChampionX and its subsidiaries for the fiscal year ending December 31, 2021.
+In making this decision, the Audit Committee considered a variety of factors, including PwC's knowledge of the Company's business and technical expertise, the quality and candor of PwC's communications with the Audit Committee, PwC's independence under applicable SEC and PCAOB requirements, the quality and timeliness of the services provided by PwC (including feedback from management), and the appropriateness of PwC's fees.